Diffusion Model's Generalization Can Be Characterized by Inductive Biases toward a Data-Dependent Ridge Manifold: Experiments

 \subsection{Higher Dimension Data - MNIST}

-In this section, we test on MNIST to study geometric convergence toward the ridge manifold $\mathcal{R}_{d^*}$.
-We aim to identify the two stages in our theory: \emph{normal alignment} and \emph{tangential sliding}.
-By tracking normal/tangential errors, we show that the model spends most time in normal alignment, leaving little time for tangential sliding toward data samples, which naturally yields generalization.
-For sampling trajectories of MNIST, please refer to Appendix~\ref{sec:MNISTtrajectory}.
+Finally, we test whether the same geometric picture remains meaningful in higher dimension.
+We study a binary MNIST problem in latent space and ask whether generated samples exhibit the two behaviors predicted by the theory: normal alignment toward the ridge geometry and limited tangential sliding toward the training data.

-\textbf{Experimental Setup.} We evaluate our method on a binary MNIST subset (digits 4 and 8).
-To reduce complexity, we first train a VAE with MLP encoder and decoder to embed images \(\mathbf{x} \in \mathbb{R}^{784}\) into a 32-dimensional latent space \(\mathcal{Z} \subset \mathbb{R}^{32}\).
-Details are in Appendix~\ref{sec:MNIST training detail}.
+\textbf{Experimental setup.} We consider the digits 4 and 8 from MNIST.
+To simplify the problem, we first train a VAE to embed the images into a 32-dimensional latent space, and then train a time-conditioned MLP score model in that latent space with weight $w(t)=1$.
+Full architectural and training details are deferred to Appendix~\ref{sec:MNIST training detail}.

-\textbf{Normal Alignment.} Since the distribution of the MNIST dataset in latent space is unknown, we derive an estimator via Newton's method to compute distance to the manifold (in latent space): $\hat{d}_{Newton}(x) = \| \Lambda_\perp(x)^{-1} E(x)^\top \nabla \log p(x) \|.$ The detailed derivation is provided in Appendix \ref{app:newton_distance}.
-We compute the mean normal distance by averaging over 2,000 inference trajectories, as shown in Figure~\ref{fig:combined_ridge_metrics}(a).
-We observe that the evolution of generation along the normal direction is roughly divided into three stages. \emph{Steps 0-200:} the process is dominated by pure Gaussian noise, resulting no distance-decay. \emph{Steps 200-800:} samples are pulled towards the ridge $\mathcal{R}_{d^*}$, corresponding to the align-stage in our theory. \emph{Steps 800-1000:} the distance curve plateaus, corresponding to end of normal alignment due to reaching the normal-error floor.
+\textbf{Qualitative Visualization.} Figure~\ref{fig:umap_mnist} gives a qualitative view of the generation dynamics through UMAP.
+Early samples are far from the ridge structure, while later samples move toward the global geometry captured by the ridge.
+This supports the ridge-based description at a visual level, although UMAP does not preserve the normal/tangent decomposition needed for quantitative verification.

-\textbf{Tangential Sliding.} Figure~\ref{fig:combined_ridge_metrics}(b) shows the averaged tangent-error (computed using \eqref{eq:tangent error equation}) over time.
-We observe that the tangent-errors experience multiple decaying stages with different rates.
-Together with the normal direction behavior, this could suggests the tangential sliding landscapes vary when samples approach ridges of different intrinsic dimensions $d^*$.
-In the last 200 steps (Figure~\ref{fig:combined_ridge_metrics}(c)), tangential motion becomes negligible—samples cease sliding toward data and instead diffuse on ridges, enabling generalization.
+\textbf{Quantitative normal and tangential behavior.} We next quantify the two directional effects.
+Since the true latent distribution is unknown, we estimate distance to the ridge by solving the corresponding constrained optimization problem; details on solving this optimization problem and the associated stability analysis are given in Appendix \ref{app:newton_distance} and \ref{sec:stability}, respectively.
+Figure~\ref{fig:combined_ridge_metrics}(a) shows that the mean ridge distance over 200 trajectories decreases through most of inference and then stabilizes at a small floor after around 900 steps, matching the predicted normal-alignment stage.